YiyuanLinXX/YiyuanLinXX.github.io/_portfolio/2_PPB_V2.md

 The imaging suite is optimized for powdery mildew detection and canopy analysis, supporting downstream tasks such as semantic segmentation, disease quantification, and multi-date temporal phenotyping.
 PPBv2 has been actively used in field deployments across commercial vineyards and research plots, providing robust, consistent, and scalable data for vision-language-model (VLM) based phenotyping pipelines such as SAM-CLIP.

-If you want a slightly more detailed technical version (still concise)

-PPBv2 is a second-generation autonomous phenotyping robot equipped with:

 Key Feature:
 - Active illumination module (strobe-based) with fast shutter camera(s) to reduce background
 - Stereo RGB camera pair for 3D canopy reconstruction